quaris628/rtes-final-project/README.md

  - Connect the board to the computer via usb
  (no need for UART connections, they are never used)
  - Select "Flash STM32"

+Hardware Setup:
+  - Connect 4 buttons to D0-D3 with a 1kOhmn pull down resistor
+      - Same configuration from class